 When the vertebrae in your spine are not positioned correctly, it’s known as a spinal misalignment or subluxation.
 Even a minor misalignment, especially in the neck, can cause migraines by putting pressure on or bothering the surrounding nerves.
 These nerves are critical communication pathways between your brain and the rest of your body.
 When they're irritated, they can send distress signals that your brain interprets as pain, leading to a migraine.
 Chiropractors are trained to detect and correct these misalignments using gentle, precise adjustments.
 By restoring proper alignment, they can take the pressure off the nerves, which often provides significant relief from the conditions we treat, including chronic headaches.

-Easing Muscle Tension and Improving Blood Flow
+Relieving Muscle Tension for Better Blood Flow

 Chronic tension is a major contributor to many types of headaches, including migraines.
 The muscles in your neck, shoulders, and upper back can become incredibly tight from stress, poor posture, or an old injury.
 This constant tension can restrict blood flow and contribute to nerve irritation.
 Chiropractors offer natural ways to help with migraines by using techniques like neuromuscular massage to ease this muscle tension.
 These therapies help relax tight muscles, improve circulation to the head, and lower overall stress on your system.
 This approach not only helps during a migraine but can also prevent future attacks by keeping your muscles relaxed and your blood flowing freely.